Jialongdustin/AMFO/README.md

 Please cite our paper if you find the codes and datasets are useful for your research.

-Y. Li, J. Li, Y. Si, J. Tan and Q. He, " Few-Shot Class-Incremental Audio Classification with Adaptive Mitigation of Forgetting and Overfitting," IEEE-ACM TASLP, 2023.
-Submitted.
+[1] Y. Li, J. Li, Y. Si, J. Tan and Q. He, "Few-Shot Class-Incremental Audio Classification With Adaptive Mitigation of Forgetting and Overfitting," in IEEE/ACM Transactions on Audio, Speech, and Language Processing, vol. 32, pp. 2297-2311, 2024, doi: 10.1109/TASLP.2024.3385287.